cnsuhao/xmake/pages/donation.md

 title: {{ site.name }}
 ---

+<div id="donate"></div>

 The xmake projects is a personal open source projects, their development need your help.

 If you would like to support the development of xmake, welcome to donate to us.

+## In the plans

+* Manage package and dependencies
+* Download package automatically
+* Create package repository for porting other third-party source codes, it's goal is that one people port it and many people shared.
+* Implement more plugins
+* Create more project files for IDE (.e.g vs, xcode ..)

 ## Paypal